Platform for zero-field isolated skyrmions: 4$d$/Co atomic bilayers on Re(0001): Results and discussions

 In the inset of Fig.~\ref{fig:f1}(b), we focus on the energy dispersion close to the $\overline{\Gamma}$ point ($\mid \mid \leq 0.1\times\frac{2\pi}{a}$).
 The effect of SOC is clearly visible.
 The dispersion becomes flatter along both the high-symmetry directions $\overline{\Gamma \mathrm{KM}}$ and $\overline{\Gamma \mathrm{M}}$ of the 2DBZ as SOC is included.
 However, the FM state has the lowest energy even after adding SOC, and is therefore considered as the ground state of the film.

 The energy dispersion of hcp-Pd/Co and fcc-Ru/Co on Re(0001) (Figs.~\ref{fig:f1}(c-d)), neglecting SOC, behaves qualitatively in a similar manner to that of fcc-Rh/Co/Re(0001).
-However, the latter film exhibits the smallest slope, while the former film shows the highest slope among the three films considered.
+However, the latter film exhibits the smallest curvature (inset of Fig.~\ref{fig:f1}(d)), while the former film shows the highest curvature (inset of Fig.~\ref{fig:f1}(c)) among the three films considered.
 As a result, the dispersion of the spin spiral around the $\overline{\Gamma}$ point of fcc-Ru/Co/Re(0001) lies lowest in energy and that of hcp-Pd/Co/Re(0001) lies highest in energy, while that of fcc-Rh/Co/Re(0001) lies in between the two.
 However, at large $q$, the ordering in the energy dispersion between hcp-Pd/Co and fcc-Rh/Co on Re(0001) is reversed.
 The dispersion curve of fcc-Rh/Co/Re(0001) rises more sharply than hcp-Pd/Co/Re(0001) and reaches a maximum energy of nearly 145 meV, while the maximum energy attained by the dispersion curve of hcp-Pd/Co/Re(0001) is approximately 70 meV.
 The energy of the spin spiral dispersion of fcc-Ru/Co/Re(0001) always remains the lowest among the three.
 The insets of Figs.~\ref{fig:f1}(c-d) shows a similar trend as of the fcc-Rh/Co/Re(0001), and the FM state is also the ground state of the other two films.